UBC-MDS/HealthScienceCalculator/README.md

 `healthsciencecalculator` was created by Forgive Agbesi, Jiayi Li, Hala Arar, Tengwei Wang.
 It is licensed under the terms of the MIT license.

+### Why MIT License?

+The healthsciencecalculator.py package is released under the MIT license to promote widespread adoption and improvement of standardized health metric calculations in the medical and research communities.
+This choice reflects our commitment to:

+- Scientific transparency: By using the MIT license, we ensure that the algorithms and methodologies behind the health metric calculations are openly accessible.
+This allows researchers to replicate the calculations, fostering trust and credibility in the results.
+- Healthcare integration: The open license allows healthcare providers and organizations to adapt the package to their systems, improving patient care and decision-making through easy customization and integration.
+- Educational use: The MIT license makes the package freely available for use in educational settings, supporting learning and innovation in healthcare, data science, and research.
+- Quality improvement: By allowing unrestricted modification and redistribution, the research community can collectively improve these this tool and features they want to use.

 ## Credits

 `healthsciencecalculator` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).